derekpk/DocxSearchAndTag/README.md

 "p:piece" has one attributes p:recurrence.
 (This is for implementation in v1.0)

 "p:bit" has two attributes p:type and p:action.
-  * p:type, can have one of multiple values from the following list; 	"ANY", "CAP_ALPHA", "LOW_ALPHA", "ALPHA", "NUMERIC", "FULL_STOP",	"COMMA", "SPACE",	"OPEN_TAG", "CLOSE_TAG_SLASH", "CLOSE_TAG",	"BOLD",	"ITALIC",
+  * p:type, can have one of multiple values from the following list; 	"CAP_ALPHA", "LOW_ALPHA", "ALPHA", "NUMERIC", "FULL_STOP",	"COMMA", "SPACE",	"OPEN_TAG", "CLOSE_TAG_SLASH", "CLOSE_TAG",	"BOLD",	"ITALIC",
 			"OPEN_BRACKET",	"CLOSE_BRACKET", "OPEN_QUOTE", "CLOSE_QUOTE",	"COLON", "SEMI_COLON", "LAST_CHAR",	"MULTI", "EXACT".
 			(This list will grow before v1.0)